bukosabino/justicio/src/etls/template/README.md

 1. `metadata.py` Define the metadata to be stored in the embedding database.
 2. `scrapper.py` Define a class with some methods to scrape the information.
-3. `load' folder where you can define the different scripts to load the data.
+3. `load` folder where you can define the different scripts to load the data.

 ### Batch/Historical Load